elihunter173/dotfiles/config/i3/README.md

 ## Keybindings

-Keybindings are arranged in terms of modes, following the philosophy of vim.
+Keybindings are arranged in terms of modes or key-strings, following the philosophy of vim.

 *NOTE: Unfinished*